Hey, I'm Debbie.

-This is part of my story of how I finally decided to ignore the naysayers and the gurus and follow my dream of flipping houses and making a huge impact on my family and community.
+This is part of my story of how I finally decided to take control of my future and ignore the naysayers and the gurus and follow my dream of flipping houses and making a huge impact on my family and community.

-And how I walk women like you through all of the necessary steps to confidently start flipping houses so you can have more control and financial security, too.
+Now, my team and I walk other everyday women through all of the necessary steps to confidently start flipping houses so you can have more control and financial security, too.

 I'm a Texas girl who happened to move a lot growing up.
 We lived in Utah, Colorado, New Mexico, and several different cities in Texas.
 I finally landed in Austin during high school, and with a very strong pull to plant some roots, I've stayed close by ever since.